UN Mark IIP Certificate for Miscellaneous Dangerous Goods

 - Competitive Advantage: Securing an IIP UN Mark certificate reinforces a business’s standing in the market by proving compliance with stringent safety and quality regulations, making it more attractive to clients and partners.

-Class 9 includes substances and articles that pose hazards not covered in other classes.
-These may include environmentally hazardous materials, substances with anesthetic effects, or items that present unique risks during transport.
+Class 9 includes substances and articles that pose hazards not covered under other dangerous goods classes.
+These materials may present environmental, chemical, thermal, electrical, magnetic, or transportation-related risks during handling and transport.

 - Environmentally Hazardous Substances (Toxic to aquatic life and ecosystems)